googleinterns/cabby/cabby/geo/README.md

 ### (1) Picking a path
 To construct a path we first need to pick the start and end point.
 We start by selecting the end point.
 We randomly select a POI from the OSM-based  graph constructed, that is a small POI and has a tag key of a name.
 We define a small POI if its geometry covers 4 or less S2Cells of level 18 (no more than 152 meters long).
 We then pick the start point from the POI in the OSM-based graph based on the following conditions:
-1. A small POI
+1. A small POI.
-2. Within a path distance of 200-2000 meters from the end point
+2. Within a path distance of 200-2000 meters from the end point.
 3. Has a tag key of name.
 We then pick a route that is the shortest distance between start and end point.